zengxiaofei/HapHiC/README.md

 # Activate the HapHiC conda environment
 $ conda activate haphic # or: source /path/to/conda/bin/activate haphic

+# (3) Check whether all dependencies are correctly installed
+$ /path/to/HapHiC/haphic check

-# (3) Show all available commands and help message
+# (4) Show all available commands and help message
 $ /path/to/HapHiC/haphic -h
 ```